NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 3/Monastic Bodyguard (5-6).md

 abilities_mid:
   - name: ""
   - name: "Stand Still"
-    desc: "`pf2:r`  **Trigger** A creature within the bodyguard's reach uses a move action or leaves a square during a move action it's using\n**Effect** The monastic bodyguard strikes out when the bodyguard's foe tries to flee.
+    desc: "`pf2:r`  **Trigger** A creature within the bodyguard's reach uses a move action or leaves a square during a move action it's using\n* * *\n\n**Effect** The monastic bodyguard strikes out when the bodyguard's foe tries to flee.
 The bodyguard makes a melee Strike against the triggering creature.
 If the attack is a critical hit and the trigger was a move action, they disrupt that action."

 attacks:
   - name: ""